Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Tbilisi: 2 hours | 📍 Google Maps | 👉 Book a Sighnaghi Wine Tour

 Wine lovers will want to add Sighnaghi to the top of their itinerary.
-Georgia is famous for its wines, but the Kakheti region is the “wine country” of this wine country — and one of the best places to visit in Georgia
+Georgia is famous for its wines, but the Kakheti region is the “wine country” of this wine country — and one of the best places to visit in Georgia for a taste of local vintages.

-Sighnaghi is worth a visit even if wine isn’t your thing, though.
-Cobblestone streets wind their way through this cozy village overlooking the Alazani Valley.
-The city walls here are a great place to enjoy the view.
+Cobblestone streets, cheery pastel-colored houses, and panoramic views abound.
+The city walls are the best place to take in the sights.
 The tranquil Bodbe Convent outside town is the final resting place of St. Nino, who brought Christianity to Georgia in the early 4th century.

 Day trips from Tbilisi to Sighnaghi are best made via marshrutkas departing every two hours (from 7 am to 5 pm) from Samgori Metro Station.
-You can also reach Sighnaghi on an organized day trip, such as a wine-tasting tour
+You can also reach Sighnaghi on an organized day trip, such as a wine-tasting tour.

 David Gareja Monastery Complex